WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 18. Go for solar-powered lighting

-When it comes to garden lighting ideas, you can’t go with solar-powered ones.
+When it comes to garden lighting, you can’t go without solar-powered ones.
 They make a fantastic option for a low maintenance yard when you want to illuminate garden paths.

 They’re energy-friendly and help you save money over time.